MESD/SettingsBundle/Resources/doc/node-definition-programer-reference.md

 $definitionManger->saveFile($settingDefinition);
 ```

-###:Other ways you to manipulate a setting definition:
+###Other ways you may want to manipulate setting definitions:

 #####Delete a setting node: